Content on this page was generated by AI and has not been manually reviewed.

 Supported operating systems and installation

 The Edge Client supports major desktop platforms, primarily Windows and macOS.
 Some organizations offer Linux support or alternative client options, but Windows and macOS remain the most common.
-Edge free vpn reddit: The ultimate guide to using VPNs with Microsoft Edge in 2025
+Edgerouter x vpn speed: ultimate guide to Edgerouter VPN speed optimization, throughput, latency, and reliability for VPNs 2026

 What you’ll typically see: